mDash (---), or triple hyphen

-- An em dash (--), or double hyphen, is used to highlight a phrase; for example, "I went to the market--in Petersburg--to see what the fuss was about."
+- An mDash (---), or double hyphen, is used to highlight a phrase; for example, "I went to the market---in Petersburg---to see what the fuss was about."
 In this case, you are wanting the reader to clearly understand that Petersburg is important.

 - If read aloud, the reader would read the phrase 'in Petersburg' with a highlighted tone from the rest of the sentence, to draw attention to the phrase.

-- A double em dash (or four single hyphens) can be used to obscure an obscene word; for example, "It was a d___ shame."
+- A double nDash (or four single hyphens) can be used to obscure an obscene word; for example, "It was a d___ shame."

-- An alternative, is to use brackets (); "I went to the market (in Petersburg) to see what the fuss was about."
-In this case, you are not so concerned about the reader understanding where the market was.
+- An alternative to the mDash is to use brackets (); "I went to the market (in Petersburg) to see what the fuss was about."
+In this case, you are not so concerned about the reader understanding where the market was; you are, effectively, de-emphasizing Petersberg.

 - If read aloud, the reader would read the phrase 'in Petersburg' with the same tone as the rest of the sentence.